 1. (Final adoption by local legislative body only.)
 I hereby certify that the local law annexed hereto, designated as local law No of 2022 of the Town of Farmington was duly passed by the Farmington Town Board on, 2022, in accordance with the applicable provisions of law.
-2. (Passage by local legislative body with approval, no disapproval or repassage after disapproval by the Elective Chief Executive Officer1.)
-I hereby certify that the local law annexed hereto, designated as local law No of 20 of the (County)(City)(Town)(Village) of was duly passed by 20 of the (County)(City)(Town)(Village) of was duly passed by the on, 20, and was (approved)(not approved)(repassed after disapproval) by the and was deemed duly adopted on, 20 in accordance with the applicable provisions of law.
+2. (Passage by local legislative body with approval, no disapproval or repassage after disapproval by the Elective Chief Executive Officer 1 .)
+I hereby certify that the local law annexed hereto, designated as local law No of 20 of the (County)(City)(Town)(Village) of was duly passed by the on, 20, and was (approved)(not approved)(repassed after disapproval) by the and was deemed duly adopted on, 20 in accordance with the applicable provisions of law.
 3. (Final adoption by referendum.)
-I hereby certify that the local law annexed hereto, designated as local law No of 20 of the (County)(City)(Town)(Village) of was duly passed by the on 20, and was (approved)(not approved)(repassed after disapproval) by the on, 20 Such local law was submitted to the people by reason of a (mandatory)(permissive) referendum, and received the affirmative vote of a majority of the qualified electors voting thereon at the (general)(special)(annual) election held on, 20, in accordance with the applicable provisions of law.
+I hereby certify that the local law annexed hereto, designated as local law No of 20 of the (County)(City)(Town)(Village) of was duly passed by the on 20, and was (approved)(not approved)(repassed after disapproval) by the, 20 Such local law was submitted to the people by reason of a (mandatory)(permissive) referendum, and received the affirmative vote of a majority of the qualified electors voting thereon at the (general)(special)(annual) election held on, 20, in accordance with the applicable provisions of law.
 4. (Subject to permissive referendum and final adoption because no valid petition was filed requesting referendum.)
-I hereby certify that the local law annexed hereto, designated as local law No of 20_of the (County)(City)(Town)(Village) of was duly passed by the on, 20, and was (approved)(not approved)(repassed after disapproval) by the on accordance with the applicable provisions of law. accordance with the applicable provisions of law.
+I hereby certify that the local law annexed hereto, designated as local law No of 20of the (County)(City)(Town)(Village) of was duly passed by the on, 20, and was (approved)(not approved)(repassed after disapproval) by the on, 20 Such local law was subject to permissive referendum and no valid petition requesting such referendum was filed as of